ECMWFCode4Earth/Challenges_2026/README.md

 * [Challenge 40 - Compressing AI Numerical Weather Prediction (NWP) models for edge deployment](https://github.com/ECMWFCode4Earth/Challenges_2026/issues/13)
 * [Challenge 41 - Missed Opportunities in Flood Disaster Risk Management](https://github.com/ECMWFCode4Earth/Challenges_2026/issues/16)

+_The funding source for the Africa stream challenges is EU funding under the Strengthening Early Warning in Africa (SWEA) Action.
+For details on the eligibility, please refer to Article 3 of the [Terms and Conditions](https://codeforearth.ecmwf.int/terms-and-conditions)._

 _Selected teams under the Africa Stream that successfully finish the Coding Phase receive a one-off financial contribution of 2,000 EUR per team._
 <br>
 <br>